Combining longitudinal cohort studies to examine cardiovascular risk factor trajectories across the adult lifespan: Model Validation

 One of the motivations for developing our model was to use it to impute risk factors at ages not included in a cohort.
 To this end, we used data from the CARDIA cohort, which includes individuals aged 17 to 64.
 We deleted observations at ages below 40 and imputed TOTCHL values for these ages.
 A total of 128 imputed datasets were generated, each containing imputed TOTCHL values for observations under 40 while retaining the original values for those aged 40 and older.

-To assess the impact of imputation on model performance, we employed the \texttt{JMbayes2} package \citep{JMbayes2} to jointly model TOTCHL as a longitudinal risk factor and time-to-CVD death.
+To assess the impact of imputation on model performance, we jointly modeled TOTCHL as a longitudinal risk factor and time-to-CVD death using the \texttt{JMbayes2} package \citep{JMbayes2}.
 A key metric of interest was the coefficient of the area under the curve (AUC) feature for TOTCHL in the survival model.
+We use the AUC of TOTCHL as a cumulative exposure measure, reflecting long-term risk.
+This choice is supported by prior studies showing that cumulative cholesterol burden is a stronger predictor of cardiovascular disease than single or proximal measures (\cite{domanski2020ldl}, \cite{domanski2023association}).
+Furthermore, a cumulative feature such as the AUC is generally more sensitive to misspecification of the imputation model compared with a current-value feature.
+While the AUC assumes equal weighting across ages, this simplification provides a consistent and interpretable summary.

+In applied settings, more flexible summaries, such as age-varying weights, could reflect life-stage–specific effects.
 The hazard model is given by

-where $h_0(a_{ij})$ is the baseline hazard, $\boldsymbol{\gamma}$ describe the impact of baseline covariates $\boldsymbol{X}_i$ on the risk of CVD death over time, and $\eta$ determines the association between the cumulative exposure to TOTCHL and the hazard of CVD death.
+where $h_0(a)$ is the baseline hazard, $\boldsymbol{\gamma}$ describe the impact of baseline covariates $\boldsymbol{X}_i$ on the risk of CVD death over time, and $\eta$ determines the association between the cumulative exposure to TOTCHL and the hazard of CVD death.

 For the imputed datasets, we computed the mean and variance of the 128 AUC coefficients and combined them using Rubin’s rules and compared this value to that derived from the observed data.
-The results demonstrated that the post-imputation AUC coefficient closely aligned with that from the real dataset, indicating consistent predictive performance.
-Specifically, the post-imputation AUC coefficients were 0.399 (SD = 1.227) for men and 0.475 (SD = 1.314) for women, while the AUC coefficients from the real dataset were 0.393 (SD = 0.196) for men and 0.461 (SD = 0.348) for women.
+The post-imputation AUC coefficients were 0.41 (SE = 1.01) for men and 0.34 (SE = 1.77) for women, while the AUC coefficients from the real dataset were 0.42 (SD = 0.21) for men and 0.35 (SD = 0.38) for women.
 The close agreement between these values supports the robustness of the imputation process and the reliability of the estimated TOTCHL trajectories.
 As expected, the standard deviation of the AUC coefficients in the imputed datasets was larger than in the observed data, reflecting the additional variability introduced through imputation.
 This is not surprising given the large amount of missing data.
 However, the stability of the mean AUC coefficient suggests that the imputed TOTCHL trajectories provided reasonable and precise predictions across the extended age range.